kittyofheaven/relate_connect/README.md

 9. after all of that we're ready to create AI Date planner app
 10. and last but not least we tried to develop AI based chat text rater & date calendar (for date reminder)

 ## Challenges we ran into
+Many bugs and error that we run into but proud to say we all have already solved that

 ## Accomplishments that we're proud of
+Having our app up and running in this 36 hours hackathon

 ## What we learned
+- To work as a teamates
+- How to colaborate more effeciently

 ## What's next for Relate Connect
+- Integrating the app more between partner
+- Train a better ai for this app
+- Make this app natively mobile (not PWA)
+- add more features that can tighten a realtionship between a partner